Langtang, Rasuwa

+History

+Langtang Village is thought to have been first settled by ethnic Tibetans in approximately the 15th century.
+Local legends state that a traveling Buddhist Lama was chasing an escaped yak when he spotted the fertile valley.
+For most of its history, Langtang Village depended on subsistence agriculture.

+Tourism in Langtang began in the 1970s, increasing economic opportunities for the residents.
+Located between several 20,000 foot mountains with summits 8,000 to 10,000 feet above the village, Langtang became a popular destination among trekkers due to its scenic natural landscape and proximity to features such as the mountain of Langtang Lirung and several glacial lakes in Langtang National Park.
+Right up until its destruction in 2015, Langtang valley and the village of Langtang were thought to be one of the most beautiful valleys in the Himalayas.
+It saw an average of 20,000 visitors a year, making it Nepal's third most popular trekking area.

 Government

 The purpose of Village Development Committees is to organise village people structurally at a local level and to create a partnership between the community and the public sector for improved service delivery system.
 A VDC has a status as an autonomous institution and authority for interacting with the more centralised institutions of governance in Nepal.
 In doing so, the VDC gives village people an element of control and responsibility in development, and also ensures proper utilization and distribution of state funds and a greater interaction between government officials, NGOs and agencies.
 The village development committees within a given area will discuss education, water supply, basic health, sanitation, and income and will also monitor and record progress which is displayed in census data.

-In VDCs there is one elected chief, usually elected with over an 80% majority.
+In VDCs, there is one elected chief, usually elected with over an 80% majority.
 From each ward, there is also a chief that is elected along with these there are also four members elected or nominated.

-Prior to the 2015 Nepal earthquake there was a clinic located in Langtang, which served the local villages.
+Prior to the 2015 Nepal earthquake, there was a clinic located in Langtang, which served the local villages.
 Prior to 2000, there was no medical care available in the region.